Audre Rapoport Prize for Scholarship on Gender and Human Rights

 TOPIC: The scope of the topic is broad.
 We welcome papers, from any discipline, that address gender and human rights from an international, transnational, or comparative perspective.
 The selection committee will be multidisciplinary and international, comprising faculty from areas such as law, anthropology, literature, and government.

 ELIGIBILITY: To be eligible, an author must either be an enrolled student or have graduated from a university within the past year.
 Students who graduate in May or June of the preceding year are eligible.

 FORMAT: Papers should be between 8,000 and 15,000 words and must be in English.
 The word limit includes footnotes, endnotes, and appendices.
-The submission must consist of original work, and authors must have rights to the content and be willing to publish the paper on the Center's website.
-If the paper has not been published elsewhere, the paper may also be considered for publication in the Rapoport Center's Working Paper Series.
+The submission must consist of original work, and authors must have rights to the content and be willing to publish the paper in the Center's Working Paper Series.

 JUDGMENT CRITERIA: A panel of multidisciplinary and international faculty and professionals from fields such as law, government, anthropology, and literature will judge the papers anonymously.
 Relevant judgment factors include the strength and logic of the argument, depth of the analysis, originality and importance of intervention in the field, thoroughness and soundness of the research, quality of writing (clarity and organization), and formatting and citations.
 Previous committee members have included:

 Helena Alviar García, Professor and Former Dean, Faculty of Law, Universidad de los Andes

 Hilary Charlesworth, Melbourne Laureate Professor, Melbourne Law School, and Distinguished Professor, Australian National University

 Cecilia Medina, Professor & Co-Director of the Human Rights Center, Universidad de Chile, and immediate past President, Inter-American Court of Human Rights